Raludzingana98/romantic-website/README.md

 romantic-website/
 ├── index.html # Main HTML file
-├── styles.css # Styling for the website
-├── app.js # JavaScript for interactive features
 ├── images/ # Folder for all your personal images
 └── music/ # Folder for your romantic song(s)

-yaml
-Copy code

 ---